danielj314/project-one/README.md

         1. As a First Time Visitor, I want to easily understand what the website is for and how to use the service.
         2. As a First Time Visitor, I want to be able to navigate through the site easily to find the content I need.
-        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+        3. As a First Time Visitor, I want to understand what kind of music the band plays and what their live shows are like.
+I also want to know who the band bembers are and locate their social media links in order to get to know them better.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information regarding making purchases.
+        1. As a Returning Visitor, I want to find information regarding upcoming shows.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        2. As a Returning Visitor, I want to find the best way to purchase tickets and merchandise.

     -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if there are any new products or special offers available.